Deep Reinforcement Learning: An Overview: Applications

 \section{Applications}

 Reinforcement learning has a wide range of applications.
 We discuss games in Section~\ref{games} and robotics in Section~\ref{robotics}, two classical RL application areas.
-Games will still be an important testbed for AI.
+Games will still be important testbeds for RL/AI.
 Robotics will be critical in the era of AI.
 Next we discuss natural language processing in Section~\ref{NLP}, which enjoys wide and deep applications of RL recently.
 Computer vision follows in Section~\ref{CV}, in which, there are efforts for integration of vision and language.
-Neural architecture design in Section~\ref{architecture} is an exciting, new application of RL.
+Combinatorial optimization including neural architecture design in Section~\ref{combinatorial} is an exciting application of RL.
 In Section~\ref{business}, we discuss business management, like ads, recommendation, customer management, and marketing.
 We discuss finance in Section~\ref{fin}.
 Business and finance have natural problems for RL.
 We discuss healthcare in Section~\ref{healthcare}, which receives much attention recently, esp. after the success of deep learning.
 We discuss Industry 4.0 in Section~\ref{Industry40}.
 Many countries have made plans to integrate AI with manufacturing.
 We discuss smart grid in Section~\ref{smartgrid}, intelligent transportation systems in Section~\ref{ITS}, and computer systems in Section~\ref{systems}.
 There are optimization and control problems in these areas, and many of them are concerned with networking and graphs.
-These application areas may overlap with each other, e.g., a robot may need skills for many or even all of the application areas.
+These application areas may overlap with each other, e.g., a robot may need skills for many of the application areas.
+We present deep RL applications briefly in Figure~\ref{apps}.

+RL is usually for sequential decision making problems.
+However, some problems, seemingly non-sequential on surface, like machine translation and neural network architecture design, have been approached by RL.
+RL applications abound; and creativity would be the boundary.

 Reinforcement learning is widely used in operations research~\citep{Powell11}, e.g., supply chain, inventory management, resource management, etc; we do not list it as an application area --- it is implicitly a component in application areas like intelligent transportation system and Industry 4.0.
 We do not list smart city, an important application area of AI, as it includes several application areas here: healthcare, intelligent transportation system, smart grid, etc. We do not discuss some interesting applications, like music generation~\citep{Briot2017, Jaques-2017}, and retrosynthesis~\citep{Segler2017}.
 See previous work on lists of RL applications at: http://bit.ly/2pDEs1Q, and http://bit.ly/2rjsmaz.
 We may only touch the surface of some application areas.
 It is desirable to do a deeper analysis of all application areas listed in the following, which we leave as a future work.